 NVC is mostly a set of principles.
 There are skills to learn and practice and formulae to guide you, but it’s best to think of these as stepping stones to developing a compassionate mindset.

-Although Marshall Rosenberg is a psychologist, NVC wasn’t intended to be a psychotherapy, though it’s expanded in that direction.
+Although Marshall Rosenberg trained as a psychologist, NVC wasn’t intended to be a psychotherapy, though it’s expanded in that direction.
 It’s not a religion, though it seems to integrate well with people’s spiritual aspirations.
 It provides a helpful structure to organise our thoughts, make sense of our feelings, communicate with clarity and make decisions in line with our values.
 It helps us move on when we’re stuck, supports us when we’re in distress, and opens up highways to a full and rich life.
 It helps us take responsibility for ourselves, empathise with others, and communicate clearly, assertively, and of course, with compassion.
 Sometimes it goes as deep as the deepest psychotherapy, and it can be as grounding as any meditative practice.
 But it can also be a tool to say, ‘Bullshit!’

 In other words, for me, it does everything that matters, except cure my allergy to cats.